 - Loratadine (Claritin)

-The most commonly prescribed over-the-counter human medication for dog consumption is Benadryl.
-Also an antihistamine, Benadryl treats allergies and allergic reactions just like Claritin.
-However, one of the major differences is Benadryl's sedative properties.
-Unlike Claritin, Benadryl is also used as a mild sedative and is often recommended to manage anxiety in dogs, particularly while traveling.
-Veterinarians may also prescribe Benadryl as a way to alleviate motion sickness in dogs.
+Benadryl is the most commonly prescribed over-the-counter human medication for dogs.
+It works like Claritin to manage allergies and allergic reactions.
+However, unlike Claritin, Benadryl is also used as a mild sedative and is often recommended to manage anxiety in dogs, particularly while traveling.
+Veterinarians may also prescribe Benadryl to alleviate motion sickness in dogs.

-Another commonly prescribed antihistamine for dogs is Zyrtec.
 Zyrtec is often recommended for dogs suffering from allergic reactions associated with allergic contact dermatitis and atopic dermatitis.
-The antihistamine aims to relieve symptoms such as inflammation, hives, itching, and swelling.
+It relieves symptoms such as inflammation, hives, itching, and swelling.

 Read the Label!
 Ask Your Vet!

-As with all medications, it is imperative that you read the label.
-Some antihistamines contain additional medications that help to relieve cold and flu symptoms.
-These additional medications can prove to cause a great deal of harm to your dog.
+As with all medications, you must read the label.
+Some antihistamines contain additional medications that help relieve cold and flu symptoms.
+These additional medications may not be good for your dog.

 Claritin for Dogs: The Bottom Line

-Our pets mean the world to us and we would do anything in our power to ensure their happiness and wellbeing.
-When it comes to treating and preventing seasonal allergies, a medication like Claritin may prove to be an effective way to get your dog the relief they deserve.
-However, in other cases, conventional antihistamines for dogs may not provide the support that you were hoping for.
-In fact, many dogs only deal with additional adverse reactions and very limited amounts of allergy relief.
+Our pets mean the world to us and we would do anything in our power to ensure their happiness and well-being.
+For treating and preventing seasonal allergies, Claritin may help your dog get the relief they need and deserve.
+However, in other cases, conventional antihistamines for dogs may not help as much as you want them to.
+Other dogs may experience adverse reactions with very little allergy relief.

-As a responsible pet owner, it is imperative that you know all there is to know about a new medication prior to administering it.
+As a responsible pet owner, you should take the time to learn as much as you can about a new medication before giving it to your dog.
 Knowledge is power.
-The more you know about a drug, as well as potential alternatives, the better inclined you will be to make a decision based on your dog's wellbeing.
+The more you know about a drug, the better you’ll be able to make a decision that most benefits your dog's wellbeing.